 (4) Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 Overview of this information collection:

-(3) The agency form number and the applicable component of the Department sponsoring the collection: Form CRM-154.
-Criminal Division, U.S. Department of Justice.
+(3) Agency form number, if any, and the applicable component of the Department of Justice sponsoring the collection: Form CRM-153 Criminal Division, U.S. Department of Justice.

-(5) An estimate of the total number of responses and the amount of time estimated for an average response: There are approximately 491 respondents who will complete each response within approximately one and a half hours, twice a year.
+(5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: 54 respondents at 1.5 hours per response.

 (6) An estimate of the total public burden (in hours) associated with the collection: 81 annual burden hours.Start Signature

 Department Clearance Officer.

 BILLING CODE 4410-14-M